Design history · 1980s–1990s postmodern practice

 Kalman’s most visible legacy is the roster of designers he mentored or hired: Stefan Sagmeister, Scott Stowell, Alexander Gelman, Emily Oberman, Bonnie Siegler — all of whom went on to shape the next two decades of New York practice.
 Sagmeister in particular credits Kalman for the conceptual model his own studio is built on.

-His broader influence is harder to bound.
 The designer-as-author model Kalman proved viable at M&Co is now the default model for ambitious independent practice worldwide.
 Studios that run their own magazines, make their own books, take on self-initiated projects between client commissions — they are all, consciously or not, working from Kalman’s playbook.

 Colors magazine’s template — single-theme issues, photography plus short captions, social argument on a Benetton budget — has been imitated (rarely equalled) by magazines and brand editorial programmes ever since.
 The 1991–1995 issues are still collectable and still teachable.